modbas/mad76/doc/teachsql/teachsql.md

 -   SQL was invented by IBM in the 1970s

--   SQL is used for querying, updating, and managing data in a database
+-   SQL is used for querying, updating, and managing data in databases

--   SQL can be used from command line, programming languages, and GUIs
+-   SQL can be used from command line, programming languages, and GUIs / web frontends

+-   SQL has an interpreter

 Relational Database Systems
 ---------------------------